ClarysseArthur/IPmap/README.md

 # IPmap
-IPmap is a visualization from the Windows CLI command: tracert 0.0.0.0.
+IPmap is a visualization of the Windows CLI command: tracert 0.0.0.0.

 ## Installation
 Clone this repository from [Github](https://github.com/ClarysseArthur/IPmap.git).